lucavallin/barco/README.md

 - [argtable](http://argtable.org/): used to parse command line arguments
 - [rxi/log.c](https://github.com/rxi/log.c): used for logging

-`barco` uses a number of LLVM-18-based tools for development, linting, formatting, debugging and checking for memory leaks.
+`barco` uses a number of LLVM-18-based tools for development, linting, formatting, debugging and Valgrind to check for memory leaks.

 ## Build

 The included `Makefile` provides a few targets to build `barco`.
-The variable `debug=1` can be set to run any of the targets in "debug" mode, which builds the project with the with debug symbols and without optimizations.
-The debug build is especially useful for the debugger and valgrind.
+The variable `debug=1` can be set to run any of the targets in "debug" mode, which builds the project with debug symbols and without optimizations (especially useful for the debugger and valgrind).

 ```bash
 # Build barco (executable is in bin/)